BEXIS2/Automated_E2E-Testing_Guideline/CREDENTIALS.md

     await login(page, user);
 });
 ```
-You may also get rid of `// Recording...` in the test block now.

-After the insertion, you will end up with a file with the below code:
+After the insertion, you will end up with a file similar to the below example:
 ```TypeScript
 import { test, expect } from '@playwright/test';
 import { user } from "../auth/users";